 Senior forward Jamal Boykin said "guys stayed aggressive, and that's why they blocked so many shots."

-Boykin said the Bears ran through drills in practice Monday designed specifically to address the
+Boykin said the Bears ran through drills in practice Monday designed specifically to address the problem, with 7-2 Max Zhang and 6-10 walk-on Robert Thurman providing the defense.

 "It's all about positioning," Boykin said.
 "Drawing contact and trying to draw fouls is important, and shot fakes to try to freeze the man before you go up."